Meet your Librarian – Jenny Williams

 A fashion magazine for men published biannually since 1994, ‘brother’ magazine to the women’s fashion biannual Pop.
 Regular long-time contributors have included David Bradshaw, Steven Klein, Steven Meisel, Simon Foxton, Bruce Weber, Karl Templer, Alasdair McLellan, Joe McKenna, Panos Yiapanis, Nicola Formichetti, Olivier Rizzo, Tim Blanks, Murray Healy, Paul Morley, David Sims and Thom Murphy.

-Take a look at previously submitted NUA Research Reports for Fashion.
+Take a look at previously submitted Norwich Uni Research Reports for Fashion.

 Useful Fashion websites